Booking & Planning

 Q: What happens if I get altitude sickness (AMS) while on the trek?

-A: Our guides are highly experienced in recognizing the symptoms of AMS.
-Our primary strategy is careful, gradual ascent to aid acclimatization.
-If symptoms appear, the first and most effective treatment is immediate descent.
-We provide detailed pre-trek information on acclimatization, and following this advice is crucial for prevention.
+A: Our guides are highly experienced in recognizing the early symptoms of Acute Mountain Sickness (AMS).
+Our primary strategy is a careful, gradual ascent to aid acclimatization.
+If symptoms appear and persist, the first and most effective treatment is immediate descent to a lower altitude, guided safely by our staff.

 Q: Is drinking water provided on the trek?

 A: Staying hydrated is critical.
-We recommend trekkers bring their own reusable bottles.
-Safe drinking water (boiled or treated) is available for purchase at lodges.
-You are responsible for treating water from other sources; we recommend purification tablets or a filter.
+We recommend trekkers bring their own reusable, eco-friendly water bottles.
+Safe drinking water (boiled or treated) is available for purchase at the lodges.
+If you wish to treat water from local taps, we recommend bringing purification tablets or a reliable water filter.

 Q: How much weight will I need to carry?

-A: On our standard teahouse treks, you only need to carry a daypack (5-8 kg) with essentials like water, camera, sunscreen, and a jacket.
-Our porters or yaks will transport your main luggage (typically limited to 12.5 kg).
+A: On our standard teahouse treks, you only need to carry a small daypack (5-8 kg) with daily essentials like water, camera, sunscreen, layers, and a jacket.
+Our porters or yaks will transport your main luggage duffel bag, which is typically limited to 12.5 kg per client..

 Q: How are trip payments handled?

-A: To confirm your booking, we require a 40% deposit of the total trip cost.
-The remaining balance is due before your trip departure, payable in Kathmandu via cash or other agreed-upon methods.
+A: TTo confirm your booking, we require a 40% deposit of the total trip cost.
+The remaining balance is due before your trip departure, payable in Kathmandu via cash, credit card, or other agreed-upon bank transfer methods.

 Q: What if I cannot complete my trek for personal or health reasons?

-A: If you cannot complete the trek due to personal illness or injury, we will make every effort to provide alternative arrangements or services where possible (such as accommodation in a lower village).
-However, please note that we cannot offer refunds for unused services, as costs for guides, permits, and accommodations are committed in advance.
+A: If you cannot complete the trek due to illness, injury, or personal reasons, we will make every effort to provide alternative arrangements (such as accommodation and care in a lower village or Kathmandu).
+However, please note that we cannot offer refunds for unused services, as costs for guides, porters, permits, and accommodations are paid in advance.
 This is why comprehensive travel insurance is essential.

 Q: Is it safe for a solo female traveler to trek with your guide?

 A: Yes, absolutely.
-We regularly host solo female travelers and assign experienced, professional guides.
+We regularly host solo female travelers and assign professional, respectful, and fully vetted guides.
 Your safety, security, and comfort are our top priorities, and we take full responsibility for ensuring you have a wonderful and secure experience in Nepal.